 - DO NOT share your narcotic medicine with anyone.

 - If you are seeing more than one provider, tell each one that you are taking narcotics for pain.
 Taking too much can cause an overdose or addiction.
+You should only get pain medicine from one physician.

 - When your pain begins to lessen, talk with the provider you see for pain about switching to another kind of pain reliever.